shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

   - Cheaper alternative: Nozzle-mountable USB Accelerometer: [https://amzn.to/4cg55gQ ](https://amzn.to/3Vgk6t9)
   - Another alternative: https://amzn.to/3VqvN0B

+As an Amazon Associate I earn from qualifying purchases.

 ## High-level Procedure Overview (see detailed guide below)
 **Do not print using PrusaSlicer until Step 7!**